bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

 - 500 GB of free disk space, accessible at a minimum read/write speed of 100 MB/s.
 - 4 cores of CPU and 8 gigabytes of memory (RAM).
 - A broadband Internet connection with upload/download speeds of at least 1 megabyte per second
-- Your full node has to run at least 4 hours per 24 hours in order to catch up with Beacon Chain More hours will be better, run your node continuously for best results.
+- Your full node has to run at least 4 hours per 24 hours in order to catch up with BNB Beacon Chain More hours will be better, run your node continuously for best results.

 ## Steps to Run a Full Node